10 Classic Works of Medieval Literature Everyone Should Read

 Marco Polo, Travels.
 Marco Polo, who recently got his own TV series, was an Italian traveller who was born in 1254.
 He dictated stories of his travels throughout Europe and Asia to a cellmate after he was imprisoned during a war between Venice and Genoa, and the Travels was born.
 It became, by medieval standards, a bestseller, 150 years before the invention of the first modern printing press.
 His account of his adventures sometimes has to be taken with a pinch of salt and is sometimes a little dull and slow-moving, but is a valuable insight into the medieval world (and Polo probably saw more of the world than anyone else living at the time).
 It’s one of the finest medieval books out there, for sheer breadth of geographical coverage!
 Recommended edition: The Travels (Classics).

 Geoffrey of Monmouth, The History of the Kings of Britain.
 Among other things, this chronicle, written in Latin in the twelfth century by a Welsh monk, popularised the story of King Arthur.
 Like Polo’s Travels it was a bestseller and is one of most exciting medieval books in existence.
+And like some other popular ‘histories’ of the time, such as the fascinating Vinland sagas, the line between ‘history’ and ‘fiction’ was something drawn rather vaguely.
 Geoffrey’s account of the legendary king contains the first appearance of many of the iconic features of the Arthurian legend, including the wizard Merlin.
 (The nineteenth-century French scholar Gaston Paris suggested that Geoffrey changed the Welsh Myrddin to Merlin to avoid resemblance to the Latin merda, ‘faeces’.)
 Recommended edition: The History of the Kings of Britain (Classics).

 Anonymous, The Mabinogion.
 This collection of eleven tales constitutes the first substantial prose work written in Britain.
 It was composed in the twelfth and thirteenth centuries by unknown Welsh monks, who wrote down earlier oral tales about love, war, and heroism.
 They are important in offering an alternative view of ancient Britain to the one presented in Arthurian legend.
 Recommended edition: The Mabinogion (Oxford World’s Classics).